 The blog started getting pinned on Pinterest and blew up overnight.
 It was getting hits from all over the world.
-There are Hiit Mamas in Africa, Australia, Alaska, Hawaii, Puerto Rico, France, etc., which just blew my mind.
+There are HIIT Mamas in Africa, Australia, Alaska, Hawaii, Puerto Rico, France, etc., which just blew my mind.

 So many women were looking for what I had found and I was able to share it with them.

-I have now had my HIIT blog for 10 years and it has completely become my passion to help women achieve their fitness and health goals.
+I have now had my HIIT blog for over 10 years and it has completely become my passion to help women achieve their fitness and health goals.